booch/presentations/Ruby_Preserves/slides.md

 ???

-* Who here uses ActiveRecord?
-* Who hasn't used ActiveRecord?
 * Who loves ActiveRecord?
 * Who hates ActiveRecord?
-* Who both loves and hates ActiveRecord?
+* Who raised their hand both times?
 * Who has had to manually type SQL in an ActiveRecord class?
     * So ActiveRecord is a leaky abstraction
         * SQL leaked up into the upper layers of abstraction